code-423n4/docs/roles/wardens/submission-policy.md

 In order to help us triage and prioritize submissions, please ensure that your reports:

-* Are submitted no later than the code contest stop time.
+* Are submitted no later than the contest stop time.
 * Use the contest submission process.
 * Follow the correct report format.
 (See next section.)
 * Describe the location the vulnerability was discovered and the potential impact of exploitation.